theevo/CategorySwiper/Discovery-tree.md

 - Connect swipe with behavior
     - update Transaction
+        - unwrap Response.data
+            - add useful unit test
+        ✅ wrap the UpdateTransaction object in a PutBody object (PUT can accept multiple parameters) ✅ add update object to httpBody
+        ✅ UpdateTransaction object
+        ✅ append id of Transaction to URL as path component ✅ PUT request
     ✅ Separate network vs local tests

 ✅ filter transactions where status is UNCLEARED